-The Commission approved Resolution 4B-20-1006 Establishing Vision Zero Committee on October 26, 2020.
-It consists of 7 members and is co-chaired by Commissioner Evan Yeats and Commissioner Alison Brooks.
+The Commission approved Resolution 4B-20-1006 Establishing Vision Zero Committee on October 26, 2020 and reauthorized the Committee at its January 24, 2022 meeting.
+It consists of 7 members and is co-chaired by Commissioner Evan Yeats (4B04) and Commissioner Alison Brooks (4B08).
 The Resolution establishing the Committee defines the Committee’s mandate to include (1) considering and recommending strategies for increasing community safety in accordance with Vision Zero goals within the Commission area; (2) analyzing and providing feedback on relevant proposed plans and projects, as well as legislation and agency decisions that impact community safety in line with these goals; (3) working with neighborhood groups representing vulnerable road users to receive feedback on Commission efforts toward Vision Zero goals.

 The Committee Members include the following individuals:

 - Tony Giancola has a BSCE from Syracuse University and MS degree in Civil Engineering (Transportation and Environmental Systems) and a Master of Public Works Engineering and Administration from the University of Pittsburgh.
 After a twenty-year active duty career in the Civil Engineer Corps, U. S. Navy, he served as a District of Columbia appointed representative on the Citizens Advisory Committee, Transportation Planning Board, Washington Council of Governments (2018 -2020).
 He currently serves as a Mayoral appointee on the DC Water Board.